sciencegenome/sciencegenome/README.md

 **About me**

-<<<<<<< HEAD
 **I'm based in Germany/Deutschland.** ✉️ You can contact me at [gauravcodepro@gmail.com](mailto:gauravcodepro@gmail.com) 🤝  I'm open to collaborating on Scientist/Academic/Research.
 I am not a freelancer. [**Curriculum Vitae/Past Employers References**](https://github.com/codecreatede/codecreatede/blob/main/Curriculum_Vitae_Gaurav_Sablok_2024.pdf), [**Scopus**](https://www.scopus.com/authid/detail.uri?authorId=36633064300), [**ORCID**](https://orcid.org/0000-0002-4157-9405), [**Web of Science**](https://www.webofscience.com/wos/author/record/C-5940-2014).
 =======
-* 🌍 **I'm based in Germany/Deutschland.** ✉️ You can contact me at **[gauravcodepro@gmail.com](mailto:gauravcodepro@gmail.com)** 🤝  I'm open to collaborating on Scientist/Academic/Research/Collaboration.
+**I'm based in Germany/Deutschland.** You can contact me at **[gauravcodepro@gmail.com](mailto:gauravcodepro@gmail.com)** 🤝 I'm open to Scientist/Academics/Researcher.
 I am not a freelancer. [**Curriculum Vitae/Past Employers References**](https://github.com/codecreatede/codecreatede/blob/main/Curriculum_Vitae_Gaurav_Sablok_2024.pdf), [**Scopus**](https://www.scopus.com/authid/detail.uri?authorId=36633064300), [**ORCID**](https://orcid.org/0000-0002-4157-9405), [**Web of Science**](https://www.webofscience.com/wos/author/record/C-5940-2014).

 **Plant, Bacterial, Fungal Bioinformatics, Deep Learning,and DevOPs.**

-- I have a background in plant biology/bioinformatics, code **(prior to 2021: C++, Bash, AWK, R - after 2021: Bash, AWK, Python, Ruby, Julia, Javascript, GO)**. **I am writing code more in the new one as compared to the old one**.
-I developed the skills I would need as a scientist/academician/researcher, including designing biological hypotheses, analyzing deep sequencing data, and interpreting its biological significance in the context of planned experiments.
+- I have a background in plant biology/bioinformatics, code **(prior to 2021: C++, Bash, AWK, R - after 2021: Bash, AWK, Python, Ruby, Julia, Javascript, GO)**. **I am writing code more in the new one as compared to the old one**.**At the level of DevOPS, i only work on what is listed in package/application development.** I have developed the skills, I would need as a scientist/academician/researcher, including designing biological hypotheses, analyzing deep sequencing data, and interpreting its biological significance in the context of planned experiments.
 I consider myself to be someone with a high level of perseverance who is driven and eager to learn and apply what i have learnt.
-I am result oriented, directive and featured person, who endures developing the capabilities and continous development.**At the level of DevOPS, i only work on what is listed in package/application development.**
+I am result oriented, directive and featured person, who endures developing the capabilities and continous development.

 **Academic/Research:**
 - **2024 onwards:** Universitat Potsdam, Germany, where I am currently based and working on my code development approaches, submitting applications for position and self-learnt Julia, GO and Javascript, and approaches for machine and deep learning.
 During this time, I benchmarked PacBioHifi genome analysis and also coded several approaches, packages, gems in Python, Ruby, Julia, GO.